tobiasocula/Dynamics-Simulations/README.md

 This repository is all about me having fun experimenting with building a relatively simple physics simulation that computes the exact positions and velocities at each timestamp, where an object follows a curve $(t,f(t))$ given some real-valued function $f$.

-The below shows some examples
+The below shows some examples (there is a slight issue with the time-to-animation mapping but nonetheless pretty cool imo):

 ![alt text](animation2.gif)